In this tutorial, we will show you how to convert a string into a float or decimal using PHP.

 Warning: deg2rad() expects parameter 1 to be double, string given in file.php on line 71

-To fix this, we can simply parse the string as a float value by using the floatval function:
+To fix this error, we can simply parse the string as a float value by using the floatval function:

 //A string containing a number. $number = "2.392"; //var_dump it out and you will see that it is //a string type. var_dump($number); //Use floatval to get the float value //of our string variable $number = floatval($number); //Do another var_dump and you will see that //it is now a float variable. var_dump($number);

-In the example above, we essentially extracted the float value from our string variable.
+In the example above, we basically extracted the float value from our string variable.

-Instead of using the floatval function, you could also use type casting (aka type conversion):
+Instead of using the floatval function, you can also use type casting.

 //Using typecasting to parse //the string as a float. $number = (float) ($number);

-In the example above, we used PHP’s type casting feature to cast our $number string as a float / decimal value.
+In the example above, we used PHP’s type casting feature to cast our $number string as a float value.